fastmail/towncrier/README.md

 ## demo

-FastMail are using this.
+Fastmail are using this.
 See http://www.fastmailstatus.com/

 ## credits and license